CIS565-Fall-2022/Project0-Getting-Started/README.md

   * [LinkedIn](https://www.linkedin.com/in/hanlin-sun-7162941a5/)
   * [personal website](https://hanlinsun.github.io/),
   * Tested on: Windows 10, i7-8750H @ 2.21GHz 32GB, NVIDIA Quadro P3200
+  * My personal computer does not have RTX GPU series, so I will use CETS virtual machine to do the Raytracing part.

 ### README
 * GPU : NVIDIA Quadro P3200